PX4/PX4-Devguide/en/concept/mixing.md

 file are scaled by a factor of 10000; i.e. an factor of 0.5 is encoded as 5000.

 Roll, pitch and yaw inputs are expected to range from -1.0 to 1.0, whilst the thrust input ranges from 0.0 to 1.0.
 Output for each actuator is in the range -1.0 to 1.0.

+Idlespeed can range from 0.0 to 1.0.
+Idlespeed is relative to the maximum speed of motors and it is the speed with which the motors are commanded to rotate when all control inputs are zero.

 In the case where an actuator saturates, all actuator values are rescaled so that the saturating actuator is limited to 1.0.